 Minoxidil (Rogaine).
 This is an over-the-counter (nonprescription) medication approved for men and women.
 It comes as a liquid or foam that you rub into your scalp daily.
 Wash your hands after application.
-At first it may cause you to shed hair as hair follicles.
+At first it may cause you to shed hair.
 New hair may be shorter and thinner than previous hair.
 At least six months of treatment is required to prevent further hair loss and to start hair regrowth.
 You need to keep applying the medication to retain benefits.

 Possible side effects include scalp irritation, unwanted hair growth on the adjacent skin of the face and hands, and rapid heart rate (tachycardia).

 Finasteride (Propecia).
 This is a prescription drug approved for men.
 You take it daily as a pill.
 Many men taking finasteride experience a slowing of hair loss, and some may show some new hair growth.
 You need to keep taking it to retain benefits.
 Finasteride may not work as well for men over 60.

 Rare side effects of finasteride include diminished sex drive and sexual function and an increased risk of prostate cancer.
 Women who are or may be pregnant need to avoid touching crushed or broken tablets.